-Note: The Industrial Commission is proposing rules that would exempt "small employers" (defined as a corporation, proprietorship, partnership, joint venture, limited liability company, trust, or association that has less than \$500,000 in gross annual revenue) from the Act's posting requirements.
-The Industrial Commission will update this FAQ as the rulemaking process progresses.
+Note: "Small employers" (defined as a corporation, proprietorship, partnership, joint venture, limited liability company, trust, or association that has less than \$500,000 in gross annual revenue) are exempt from the Act's posting requirements.
+See A.A.C.
+R20-5-1208.
+"Small employers" may also request relief from minimum wage recordkeeping requirements.
+See A.A.C.
+R20-5-1220.
+For further information about requesting exemption from recordkeeping requirements, see Are any businesses exempt from recordkeeping and posting requirements?

 Does the Fair Wages and Healthy Families Act apply to tribal employers on tribal land?

 No. The Fair Wages and Healthy Families Act (the "Act") does not apply to tribal employers on tribal land unless a tribe voluntarily subjects itself to the Act.